hookk/i-mapreduce/README.txt

 For more information, please take a look at our iMapReduce paper in DataCloud'2011.

+* Yanfeng Zhang, Qixin Gao, Lixin Gao, Cuirong Wang. iMapReduce: A Distributed Computing Framework for Iterative Computation [C].
+Proceedings of IEEE International Symposium on Parallel & Distributed Processing, Workshops and Phd Forum 2011, Anchorage, USA, 2011, pp. 1112—1121.

+Later, we have extended iMapReduce and developed i2MapReduce, which supports fine-grain incremental processing (kv-pair level rather than task level in Incoop), general-purpose iterative processing (that extends the original iMapReduce and supports more iterative algorithms), and incremental processing for iterative computation.

+For more infomation, please refer to our i2MapReduce paper in TKDE 2015.

+* Yanfeng Zhang, Shimin Chen, Qiang Wang, Ge Yu. i2MapReduce: Incremental MapReduce for Mining Evolving Big Data [J].
+IEEE Transactions on Knowledge and Data Engineering (TKDE), 27(7), July, 2015, pp. 1906-1919.

 This project is a prototype implementation of the iMapReduce idea.
-The prototype isbased on Hadoop 0.19.2 and HOP.
+The prototype is based on Hadoop 1.0.3.
 It is better used for research perspective, but we don't recommend to use it in production.
-Of course, we welcome any feedback on iMapReduce.
+Of course, we welcome any feedback on i2MapReduce.

 Quick Start